J. P. Ricciardi: 2009

 During Roy Halladay's last home start of the 2009 season on September 25, a sign in the 500 level stating "Fire JP!" was hung over the railing.
 The sign was taken away by security at the bottom of the 2nd inning.

 With two games remaining in what was a disappointing 2009 season, Ricciardi was fired on October 3, 2009.
 The day before Blue Jays players had gone public with criticism over Gaston's managing style, and had asked for a meeting with team president Paul Beeston.
 His firing was widely expected.
 Ricciardi was replaced by assistant vice-president of baseball operations and assistant general manager, Alex Anthopoulos.
 Anthopoulos was eventually made the permanent general manager for the Jays.

 New York Mets

 Ricciardi joined the Mets front office in November 2010.

 From 2011 to 2018 Ricciardi served as special assistant to former New York Mets General Manager Sandy Alderson.
 In July 2018 Alderson took a leave of absence from the Mets due to a recurrence of cancer.
 Ricciardi along with John Ricco and Omar Minaya assumed the responsibilities of general manager.
 Ricciardi and the Mets mutually parted ways after the 2018 season.

 San Francisco Giants

 In December 2018, Ricciardi was hired by the San Francisco Giants as a senior adviser of baseball operations.
+In 2023, Ricciardi announced his retirement from being an executive.

 Television career

 On February 25, 2010, ESPN announced that Ricciardi would join Baseball Tonight as an analyst after spending three decades in Major League Baseball.
 Ricciardi left ESPN to join the Mets front office in November 2010.

+In 2024, Ricciardi joined NESN as a broadcaster for the Triple-A affiliate of the Boston Red Sox, the Worcester Red Sox, calling select games.
+In 2026, he became a studio analyst for NESN, appearing on pregame and postgame coverage for select Boston Red Sox games.